SarvarKh/Role-playing-game_phaser/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hunter - Phaser 3 game
+# Desert conqueror - Phaser 3 game

 > This is a Desert Conqueror - 2D RPG game built with Javascript and the game engine Phaser library.